U.S. Biofuels Market Size, Share & Trends Analysis Report by 2026-2035

-The U.S. biofuels market size is calculated at USD 36.76 billion in 2025 and is predicted to increase from USD 41.00 billion in 2026 and is projected to reach around USD 109.65 billion by 2035, The market is expanding at a CAGR of 11.55% between 2025 and 2035.
+The U.S. Biofuels market size is expected to grow from USD 67.11 billion in 2025 to USD 75.06 billion in 2026 and is forecast to reach USD 205.66 billion by 2035 at a 11.85% CAGR over 2026-2035.
 The market is driven by favourable government policies, a push for decarbonization, and innovation in the production of second and third-generation biofuels.
+The U.S. biofuels market focuses on renewable fuels derived from agricultural feedstocks, waste materials, and algae to reduce dependence on fossil fuels and lower greenhouse gas emissions.
+Supported by federal mandates such as the Renewable Fuel Standard (RFS) and tax incentives, the market is expanding rapidly.
+Growing adoption of bioethanol and biodies

 U.S. Biofuels Market Size 2025 to 2035 (USD Billion)

-• By feedstock, the corn & sugarcane segment dominated the market, accounting for 47.2% in 2024.
+• By Feedstock, the Corn & Sugarcane segment dominated the market, accounting for 48% revenue share in 2025.

-• By application, the transportation segment dominated the U.S. biofuels market, accounting for 54.3% in 2024.
+• By Form , the Liquid Biofuels segment dominated the market, accounting for 50% revenue share in 2025.

 • Industry Growth Overview: According to the United States Department of Agriculture’s Economic Research Service, U.S. ethanol production reached about 15.4 billion gallons in 2022, and combined biodiesel/renewable diesel production was approximately 3.1 billion gallons.
 With strong federal and state mandates and incentives, the market is positioned for further growth despite feedstock and land-use pressures.